lampensau/ggo-mta/README.md

 > You can use [command line arguments](#loading-custom-configuration-file) to load your custom configuration.

 While the application is running, pressing the `s` key will save the current configuration to the default configuration file (`mta_ggo-default.config`), which can be used to start the application without any command line arguments.

+## Subscriber's statistics & UI

+Once the application is started, it will display a table with the following headings:

+- **Source IP:** The source IP address of the multicast traffic.
+- **Device:** The subscriber's type of device (limited support).
+- **ENG:** The subscriber's Green-GO engine (some devices feature multiple engines).
+- **Kbps:** Subscriber's current bandwidth.
+- **Lost:** Lost packets counter.
+- **Updates:** Counter for config/update packets.
+- **Voice:** Counter for voice stream packages.
+- **Delta:** Delta time between packet-to-packet arrivals (current/average/maximum).
+- **Jitter:** Jitter calculated by arrival times of latest packets (current/average/maximum).

+Each row in the table represents a unique source of multicast traffic.
+The table is updated in real-time as new packets are received.

 ## Contact & Support